Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Results for the photodynamics

-The partial melting of the AFM order, the concomitant high- to low-spin photoinduced transition, and the large orbital fluctuations (with the corresponding oscillation frequency $U+J$ associated to spin-singlet orbital-triplet doublons) indicate that the doublons and holons arrange in an unexpected way in the photodynamics.
-We confirm this expectation by studying the inter-orbital local and intra-orbital neighboring correlations between holon and doublon number operators, $C^{dh}_{\rm loc}$ and $C^{dh}_{\gamma}$ respectively.
-The results are shown in Fig.~\ref{fig:dh}~(a) and (b), respectively.
-We observe that similarly to $C_{12}(\tau)$ the local doublon-holon number correlation function displays robust changes, as large as $60\%$ up to $150\%$, compared to the ground state [see Fig.~\ref{fig:dh}~(a)].
-On the other hand, the neighboring intra-orbital doublon-holon number correlation presents smaller changes, of around $10-20\%$, compared to $C^{dh}_{\rm loc}$ [shown in Fig.~\ref{fig:dh}~(b)].
-We can clearly see the effect of Hund's rule coupling in the photoinduced dynamics: without $J$ there is no appreciable change in both $C^{dh}_{\rm loc}$ and $C^{dh}_{\gamma}$, and large values of $J/U$ leads to a larger response in these observables.
-As discussed above, the larger effect in $C^{dh}_{\rm loc}(\tau)$ is associated to pair- and second-order-hopping processes along with spin fluctuations, which do not necessarily enhance $C^{dh}_{\gamma}(\tau)$.
+The partial melting of AFM, the high-low spin photoinduced transition, and the large orbital fluctuations (with the corresponding oscillation frequency $U+J$ associated to spin-singlet orbital-triplet doublons) indicate that the doublons and holons arrange in an unexpected way in the photodynamics.
+We confirm this by studying the local interorbital $C^{dh}_{\rm loc}$ and neighboring intraorbital $C^{dh}_{\gamma}$ correlations between holon and doublon number operators, see Fig.~\ref{fig:dh}.
+We observe that the local doublon-holon number correlation displays robust changes, as large as $60\%$ up to $150\%$, compared to the ground state [Fig.~\ref{fig:dh}~(a)].
+On the other hand, the neighboring intraorbital doublon-holon number correlation presents smaller changes, of around $10-20\%$, compared to $C^{dh}_{\rm loc}$ [Fig.~\ref{fig:dh}~(b)].
+We can clearly see the effect of Hund's coupling in the photodynamics: without $J$ there is no appreciable change in both $C^{dh}_{\rm loc}$ and $C^{dh}_{\gamma}$, and large values of $J/U$ lead to a larger response in said observables.
+The large effect in $C^{dh}_{\rm loc}(\tau)$ is associated to pair- and second-order-hopping processes along with spin fluctuations, which do not necessarily enhance $C^{dh}_{\gamma}(\tau)$.
+At equilibrium, Hund's coupling locks orbital correlations leading to robust magnetic moments and order~\cite{Georges13,Rincon14prl}; in the nonequilibrium case, Hund's exchange \emph{dynamically} favors orbital excitations and melting of such moments.